The Heritage Town of Pila, Laguna

 Pila Square and Museum

-The museum is also worth the time, as it houses historical artifact found right in Pila, including ceramic works that were most likely traded from the Chinese during the 12th-16th centuries.
+The museum is also worth the time, as it houses historical artifacts found right in Pila, including ceramic works that were most likely traded from the Chinese during the 12th-16th centuries.
 It’s a small museum that won’t take a lot of time to explore, but the wealth of the collection is evident.

 The second printing press in the Philippines was established by Franciscans in 1613 and printed the Philippines’ oldest dictionary and the first book printed using the movable type, the Vocabulario de Lengua Tagala.
-The book is twenty seven years older than the Bay Psalm Book, the first book printed in the United States in 1640.
+The book is twenty-seven years older than the Bay Psalm Book, the first book printed in the United States in 1640.

 The National Historical Institute of the Philippines declared the town plaza and surrounding ancestral houses a National Historical Landmark on May 17, 2000.
 According to Philippine historian, Dr. Luciano Santiago, it is the only town in the Philippines that is formally recognized as a historical site by both the church and the state.